nurturenature/jepsen-causal-consistency/README.md

    :anomalies-ignored [:lost-update]                     ; `lost-update`s are causally Ok, they are PL-2+, Adya 4.1.3
-   :sequential-keys? true                                ; infer version order from elle/process-graph :wfr-keys? true                                       ; wfr-version-graph when <rw within txns :wfr-process? true                                    ; wfr-process-graph used to infer version order })
+   :sequential-keys? true                                ; infer version order from elle/process-graph :wfr-keys? true                                       ; wfr-version-graph when <rw within txns })
 ```